Wolox/pagination-node/README.md

 * `limit` param: The amount of objects needed in the page.
 * `content` - `collection`: This is the group of objects you want to paginate.
 It should be an Array of objects.
 * `request`: This is the `IncomingMessage` object you'll have to pass along with the other options needed to paginate.
-* 'pagination params': These are the params that accompany the page itself (resulting objects), and are strictly related with the mentioned page that was requested.
+* `pagination params`: These are the params that accompany the page itself (resulting objects), and are strictly related with the mentioned page that was requested.
 So far, the default pagination params are:
-    - `page: Array` (As it was told, the resulting objects paginated)
+    - `page: Array` (The resulting paginated objects)
-    - `count: Number` (Describes the total of objects in the current page)
+    - `count: Number` (The total ammount of objects in the current page)
-    - `total_pages: Number` (Describes the total of pages calculated, based in the total of objects sent to the paginator, and the limit requested)
+    - `total_pages: Number` (Describes the total ammount of pages calculated, based in the total of objects sent to the paginator, and the requested limit)
     - `total_count: Number` (The total amount of objects that the paginator received)
     - `previous_page: Number` (The number of the previous page.
 Will be null if there's nothing to show)
     - `current_page: Number` (The number of the current page that is being shown)